mghasemi/pycsdp/README.txt

     #!/usr/bin/env python

-    from from pycsdp import py_csdp
+    from from cpycsdp import cpycsdp
     from SDP import SDP